Trump accused putting life of officer who shot Ashli Babbitt ‘in danger’

-‘That officer’s life is in danger’: Trump accused of risking safety of person who shot Ashli Babbitt
+The office of House Speaker Nancy Pelosi has condemned former President Donald Trump for his repeated threats and menacing comments towards the Capitol police officer who shot Ashli Babbitt during the 6 January riot.

-‘I am alive today and my colleagues are alive because he had to make that fateful decision,’ California representative says
+“Enough is enough.
+These attacks are disgusting, wrong and a wholly unacceptable way to treat the men and women who went through hell to protect our democracy from armed insurrectionists,” Robyn Patterson, a spokesperson for Ms Pelosi, said in a statement.

-A California representative has accused former President Donald Trump of putting the life of the Capitol police officer who shot Ashli Babbitt in danger.
+Earlier, a California representative accused Mr Trump of putting the life of the Capitol police officer who shot Babbitt in danger.

 Babbitt was part of the mob of pro-Trump rioters that stormed the US Capitol on 6 January in an attempt to overturn the 2020 election results.